We are BC + AI

 Our Vision

-Our vision is for British Columbia to become the world’s most inclusive and resilient AI ecosystem: a place where ethical, community-rooted intelligence flourishes, and where the “mycelial network” of creators, technologists, and citizens collaborates to solve real-world challenges.
+British Columbia becomes the world’s most inclusive and resilient AI ecosystem — a place where ethical, community-rooted intelligence flourishes, and where the “mycelial network” of builders, artists, scientists, and elders sets the standard for AI development.

 The Story of BC + AI Ecosystem Association